Lexicon-Digital/punit-moviehub/README.md

 ![Add Princess Theatre API Key](screenshot-app-settings.png)

+Also add your [OpenAI API Key](https://platform.openai.com/settings/profile?tab=api-keys) to the same configuration file to enable the use of the `/Chatbot/query` endpoint.

 ### Configure the database
 Before running the application, copy the [moviehub-db-data-seed.sql](https://github.com/Lexicon-Digital/bench-dotnet-training/blob/master/moviehub-api-implementation-task/db/moviehub-db-data-seed.sql) file into the [./MovieHub.API/Scripts](./MovieHub.API/Scripts) folder.